sonymondal/simple-calculator/README.md

 # A simple Python Calculator.
-# it can calculate additions, subtractions, multiplication and division
+# It can calculate additions, subtractions, multiplication and division